Retrieve, Schedule, Reflect: LLM Agents for Chip QoR Optimization: Preliminaries

 \subsection{LLM for Task Scheduling}

-Many recent LLM agent systems work as schedulers that iteratively choose of actions/tools, observe intermediate results, and revise the schedule over long horizons.
-ReAct illustrates this view by interleaving reasoning with action selection to update the next-step plan after each environment interaction~\cite{LLM-TR23React-Yao}.
+Many LLM agents act as task schedulers by interpreting natural-language goals, choosing tools, observing intermediate results, and updating their next decisions.
+ReAct is a representative reasoning-action formulation that interleaves explicit LLM reasoning with environment actions, allowing the next-step plan to be updated after each observation~\cite{LLM-TR23React-Yao}.

-Two mechanisms are especially useful for improving scheduling quality.
-First, \textbf{retrieval augmentation generation (RAG)} lets the agent query external knowledge to guide decisions with informative documentation and examples~\cite{LLM-NIPS20-Lewis}.
-Second, \textbf{reflection} reviews summaries of failures/successes and uses them to refine future schedules, improving qualities in iterative workflows~\cite{LLM-NIPS23-Shinn}.
+Two mechanisms are especially useful for improving scheduling quality in iterative preference optimization.
+First, \textbf{retrieval-augmented generation (RAG)} lets the agent query external knowledge to guide scheduling with documentation and expert examples~\cite{LLM-NIPS20-Lewis}.
+Second, \textbf{reflection} reviews summaries of failures/successes and uses them to refine future schedules, improving behavior in iterative workflows~\cite{LLM-NIPS23-Shinn}.